LaMonte Wade Jr Preview, Player Props: Giants vs. Padres

-On Friday, LaMonte Wade Jr (.200 on-base percentage in past 10 games, 169 points below season-long percentage) and the San Francisco Giants play the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 9:40 PM ET.
+LaMonte Wade Jr, with a slugging percentage of .342 in his past 10 games -- including two home runs -- will be in action for the San Francisco Giants against the San Diego Padres, with Seth Lugo on the mound, September 3 at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Padres.
+He had a one-hit performance in his previous game (1-for-4) against the Padres.

 LaMonte Wade Jr Game Info & Props vs. the Padres